5 min read

 It's not a perfect camera, it has negatives or cons, However, the price to quality ratio is incredible.
 It's great for beginners, people on a budget, or people starting to take their craft more seriously.

-So, Here's 5 reasons to start your photography journey with the Fujifilm X100.
+So, here are 5 reasons to start your photography journey with the Fujifilm X100.

-I understand that for some people the convenience and ease of use of a smartphone matters, But what does not matter is how new or expensive your smartphone is, the x100 is just an order of magnitude better than any smartphone ever made.
+I understand that for some people the convenience and ease of use of smartphones matter, but what does not matter is how new or expensive your smartphone is, the x100 is just an order of magnitude better than any smartphone ever made.
 Whether that matters to you or not, that's another subject.

 The limited selection of film simulations can be a good way to get you started manipulating colour and creating custom profiles.
 And you still have RAW files if you want to go that route as well.

-This one is shared with the xpro1 as well, If you'd watched my videos, then you know that i personally prefer rangefinder style cameras.
+This one is shared with the xpro1 as well, If you've watched my videos, then you know that I personally prefer rangefinder-style cameras.

-Having the option to choose between the electronic and optical viewfinder is all that I ask, Living inside the electronic viewfinder in blinding bright sunny days, with a custom display menu that can shows you the settings that you want to see.
+Having the option to choose between the electronic and optical viewfinder is all that I ask, Living inside the electronic viewfinder on blinding bright sunny days, with a custom display menu that can show you the settings that you want to see.

 Or choose the optical viewfinder and try to shoot old school like the film days, making the experience more rewarding, and saving battery as well.

 For people like me, the viewfinder placement can make or break a camera.
 Last year I purchased the X-T3 and although I think it's an incredible camera and the best bang for the buck that Fujifilm offers, I could not deal with the location of the viewfinder.
 And that is just my personal preference.